Know Your Pet Food is Paws For Change Foundation project.

 To share the results of laboratory testing of commercial pet foods, with Pet Parents.

-Discovery and exploration of what’s actually contained in a bag or can of commercial pet food, can be challenging.
-Underwritten by commited Pet Parents who want to validate pet food constituents by using precise laboratory analysis, KYPF is an open access educational platform for those who want to gain more insight into what their furry friends are eating.
+Discovery and exploration of what’s actually contained in a bag or can of commercial pet food can be challenging.
+Underwritten by committed Pet Parents who want to validate pet food constituents by using precise laboratory analysis, KYPF is an open access educational platform for those who want to gain more insight into what their furry friends are eating.

 What KYPF tests for:

-- Macronutrients – Does the guaranteed analysis represented on your pet’s bag of food match lab results?
+- Macronutrients – Does the guaranteed analysis represented on a bag of pet food match lab results?

 – Nutritional Minerals – Many pets foods contain synthetic minerals.
 Do these levels comport with minimum standards?

 – Amino Acids – Testing for Essential, Conditionally Essential, and non-Essential Amino Acids are part of the landscape of analysis.